MephistoXoL/Docker-JDownloader/README.md

 Docker Image JDownloader for Raspberry pi 3

 The image base is ```bellsoft/liberica-openjdk-alpine:latest-armv7l```.

 Container firts run download the last JDownloader version and install it, wait a while to complete the installation (around 5 min.).

-The script entrypoint.sh will check and create the config file where are located MyJDownloader credentials.
+The script entrypoint.sh will check and create (when necessary) the config file where are located the MyJDownloader credentials.

+You can update from WebUI.

 Image exports:
 - Downloads are located in /app/JDownloader/Downloads